 This guidance has been approved by the Board of Directors.
 It will be reviewed annually or as and when a change in the data protection regime requires it to be updated.

-This Policy was reviewed by Chloe Hollingworth and introduced on 22nd October 2020.
+This Policy was reviewed by Jack Dixon on 17th April 2023.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.